wattsUpJaz/100-days-of-code/log.md

 - Actually created a mini game for escaping the witch's house (I really didn't think that one was going to happen).
 It's not hooked up yet though.

 **Thoughts**: My wrist hurts from using my mouse.
 And my brain feels extremely fuzzy.
 But I got a lot done today, and I ate delicious curry.
 I'm trying to keep the panic from wrecking havoc on everything, but I feel there, waiting, building.
 Horrible.

+### Day 35: Wednesday - October 19, 2022

+**Today's Progress**:

+- Used the new `super()` method to call parent methods.
+This isn't a new idea, but it use to be different in Godot 3
+- Hooked up mini game to scene
+- Created dialog for Witch
+- Used a legit shader for the first time.
+Just copied [this one](https://godotshaders.com/shader/ripple-shader/) by Nevoski
+- Added game state for difficulty and spawn locations
+- Need to create lose state for mini game